thiswillbeyourgithub/IndexableAnki/README.md

 * **Will this change my collection?** No, it makes a copy before hand and doesn't change a thing.
 * **What version of python should I use?** It has been tested on Python 3.9
 * **I'd like to index my rss reader into recoll, is it possible?** I created just that [over there](https://github.com/thiswillbeyourgithub/IndexableNewsboat)
-* **How does it work?** It finds your databse, copies it inside /tmp (otherwise it might be locked), loads it into pandas, drops useless columns,finds the deck name and add it to each line, saves each card as a .txt file, zips all the txt files together, moves the zip in the desired folder, deletes the txt files and the temporary db.
+* **How does it work?** It finds your database, copies it inside /tmp (otherwise it might be locked), loads it into pandas, drops useless columns,finds the deck name and add it to each line, saves each card as a .txt file, zips all the txt files together, moves the zip in the desired folder, deletes the txt files and the temporary db.
-* **Is it cross platform?** Currently no, only linux, and OSX could maybe work quite easily.
+* **Is it cross platform?** Currently no, only Linux, and OSX could maybe work quite easily.
 It's on the todo list but don't be afraid to ask if you think you need this.

 ## TODO:
 * switch to ankipandas instead of doing it on your own, it seems way easier